DanielSmith/alap/README.md

 # alap
 alap - Any link, all places.
-Enhance links with multiple targets.+
+Enhance links with multiple targets.